How Alaska Became the Only State With No Medicare Advantage

 Overall senior health | # 23 | Information is from the 2025 Senior Report — America's Health Rankings. |

-Clinical care access | #42- Number of geriatric clinicians per 100,000 adults age 65+(24.7 vs 39.9 U.S. average) | This is Alaska's "Achilles' heel."
-The state has a severe shortage of geriatric clinicians and home health workers per capita. |
+Clinical care access | #42- 24.7 geriatric clinicians per 100,000 seniors, vs 39.9 U.S. average. | Alaska's "Achilles' heel": The severe shortage of geriatric clinicians and home health workers per capita. |

-High health status | 43.4% | Over 43% of Alaskan seniors report their health is "Excellent" or "Very Good," which is higher than the national average (40.5%). |
+High health status | 43.4% | Better health: 43.4% of Alaskan seniors report "Excellent" or "Very Good" health, outperforming the 40.5% national average. |

-Avoidable deaths | Moderate | Early deaths (ages 65-74) have decreased by 15% since 2021, showing improvement in managing chronic conditions despite the lack of MA plans. |
+Avoidable deaths | Moderate | Greater longevity: Early deaths (ages 65 to 74) have dropped 15% since 2021, showing better chronic disease management despite the lack of MA plans. |

-Who does have MA plans in Alaska?
+Who has MA plans in Alaska?

 - Employer Group Waiver Plans (EGWPs): These are "Group Medicare Advantage" plans offered by large employers or unions to their retirees.
 For example, the State of Alaska (AlaskaCare) and some large unions use these group plans because they have the "bulk" power to negotiate specialized terms that individual plans can't match.